keboola/developers-docs/overview/api/index.md

 | [Buffer API](https://buffer.keboola.com/v1/documentation/) | The Keboola Buffer API allows you to ingest small and frequent events into your project’s storage. |
 | [Vault](https://vault.keboola.com/docs/swagger.yaml) | Service handling variables & credentials storage. |

-If you don't know which API to use, see our [integration guide](/integrate/).
-It describes different roles of the APIs and contains examples of commonly performed actions.
+If you're unsure which API to use, refer to our [integration guide](/integrate/).
+It describes the roles of different APIs and contains examples of commonly performed actions.

 ## Stacks and Endpoints
-Keboola is available in multiple [stacks](https://help.keboola.com/overview/#stacks).
-These can be either multi-tenant or single-tenant.
+Keboola is available in multiple [stacks](https://help.keboola.com/overview/#stacks), which can be either multi-tenant or single-tenant.
 Current multi-tenant stacks are:

 - US Virginia AWS – [connection.keboola.com](https://connection.keboola.com/)